 So cut every word that isn’t 100% necessary.
 (Before you comment to this effect, yes, I recognize the “irony” of saying this in a 3,000-word blog post.)

 First, cut adjectives and adverbs.
-Like the buttons on the waitress uniform in Office Space, they may add “flare,” but they really just clutter things up.
+Like the buttons on the server uniform in Office Space, they may add “flare,” but they really just clutter things up.

 In fact, sentences tend to gain power when they’re shorter!
 So give it a try.
 The worst that can happen is that you end up reverting the change.